 Federal Work Study

-Bring a copy of your class schedule and your Federal Work Study award letter to Civic Engagement.
-You can then browse through a hard copy list of job openings or view the job openings on Panther Career Net.
-Upon becoming a work study student within the program, you will receive a five minute orientation on what is required for your participation in this program.
+Students need to bring a copy of their class schedule and Federal Work Study award letter to Civic Engagement where they can browse through a hard copy list of job openings or view the job openings on Panther Career Net.
+Upon becoming a work study student within the program, students will receive a five minute orientation on what is required for participation in this program.

 Examples of community service FWS locations include: